portfolioplus/pytickersymbols/README.md

 industries = stock_data.get_all_industries()
 ```

-You can select all stocks of an index as follow:
+You can select all stocks of an index as follows:

 ```python
 from pytickersymbols import PyTickerSymbols